 Arador is one of the partners in the international research consortium PIGWEB.
 Comprising 16 research organisations in nine countries, it carries out and facilitates research to advance sustainability in commercial pig farming.
 The consortium is funded by the EU:s Horizon 2020 programme.
 The role of Arador in the collaboration is to train university researchers to carry out fundamental research that contributes to the development of thermographic methods to measure the levels of stress, illness and other issues of pigs in intensive farming.

-Arador collaborates with the Helsinki Zoo and with the University of Helsinki in a research project funded by the Kone Foundation.
+Arador collaborates with the Emotion Science research group of the University of Helsinki, as well as with Helsinki Zoo in a research project funded by the Kone Foundation.
 We coordinate the part of the project mapping emotion-related temperature effects in selected species, to serve development of methods to measure and improve their well-being in zoos.
 The animals involved are mainly endagered species and subspecies, such as the Amur tiger, Asiatic lion, snow leopard, Finnish forest reindeer and European bison; as well as patients at the Wildlife Hospital.
 Another component of the research project involves studying which factors make some people more skilled than others to notice and understand animal emotions.

 Development of thermographic techniques to measure animal emotions, detect pain and assess welfare